Kingsbury

 Kingsbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kingsbury's cultural diversity is notable, with 49.4% of residents speaking a language other than English at home and 49.7% born overseas.
-Christianity is the predominant religion in Kingsbury, comprising 41.8% of its population.
-However, Buddhism stands out as overrepresented, making up 5.9% compared to Greater Melbourne's 4.2%.
+Kingsbury has high cultural diversity, with 49.4% speaking a language other than English at home and 49.7% born overseas.
+Christianity is the main religion, comprising 41.8%.
+Buddhism is overrepresented at 5.9%, compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity